Roll out your base schedule

 Set Start Week

-This option consists in selecting which base schedule week should be used as start week when rolling out a base schedule.
-In the below image, we're choosing to roll out the base schedule from 2020-02-01 until 2020-02-29 with week 2 as start week.
+This option selects which base schedule week should be used as the start week when rolling out a base schedule.
+In the below image, we're choosing to roll out the base schedule from 2020-02-01 until 2020-02-29, with week 2 as the start week.

-The below is an image of the rolled out schedule in Schedule; the first week of the rollout period has been populated with the shifts from base schedule week 2 shown above.
+Below is an image of the rolled out base schedule in the Schedule view; the first week of the rollout period has been populated with the shifts from base schedule week 2 shown above.
 Please note there were no shifts on Saturday, nor on Sunday, in week 2 of our sample base schedule, which is why the first shifts you can see below when reading from left to right are those of base schedule week 3.

-This feature is convenient for instance when you have one or multiple new hires on a separate base schedule - to have your new hires' schedule sync with your previously published schedule for existing staff, you might want to use week 2, 3 or 4 as start week rather than week 1.
+This feature is convenient for when you have one or multiple new hires on a separate base schedule.
+To have your new hires' schedule sync with your previously published schedule for existing staff, you might want to use weeks 2, 3, or 4 as the start week rather than week 1.

 Last rollout information